sourav1211/java_interview/readme.md

-# Java Interview Question and Answer (By Fazle Rabbi)
+# Java Interview Question and Answer
 #### 1. What is Serialization and deserialization ?</br>
 **Answer:**
 Serialization is a mechanism of converting the state of an object into a byte stream file on a file or any local memory or database.